qa-at-the-point/playwright-python/README.md

     ```bash
     poetry run pytest tests/test_example.py --headed
     ```

+    > 💡 If in Gitpod, you can open `Port 6080` to see the UI tests run

 5. If you have no errors, you're all set!
 Otherwise, submit an [Issue](https://github.com/qa-at-the-point/playwright-python/issues/new)